ajailani4/find-your-cats-cmp/README.md

 # Find Your Cats
 Find Your Cats is a multiplatform app that can be used to find cats.
 Currently this app is only available on Android and iOS.
-This repo is Compose Multiplatform version.
+This app is built with Compose Multiplatform.
 If you want to take a look of Kotlin Multiplatform and native UI on both platforms, you can go through this repo (https://github.com/ajailani4/find-your-cats)

 ## Architecture
 This app implements layered architecture which has 2 layers (data layer and presentation layer both shared across the platforms).